yevgenis-shapiro/kubernetes-FlowiseLLM-model/README.md

 And through LiteLLM — virtually any model you want!
-✅ RAG & vector stores - Integrates with Pinecone, FAISS, Chroma, Weaviate, Supabase ✅ Agents & Tools - Add nodes for Google Search, API calls, or your own custom Python functions ✅ API endpoints - Each flow can be deployed as a REST API endpoint, so your app or frontend can use it directly.
+✅ RAG & vector stores - Integrates with Pinecone, FAISS, Chroma, Weaviate, Supabase ✅ Agents & Tools - Add nodes for Google Search, API calls, or your own custom Python functions ✅ API endpoints - Each flow can be deployed as a REST API endpoint.
 ✅ Authentication, caching, and data logging included.
 ```